MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-OpenFramework/README.md

 ## Where to start?

-This is an introductory workshop on Microsoft Fabric.
-Please follow as described below.
+> Please follow as described below.

 - If you're choosing the `Infrastructure via Azure Portal`, please start [here in this section](#step-1-set-up-your-azure-environment).
 - If you're choosing the `Infrastructure via Terraform` approach: